 Option 1:

-Introduce in Table 1-1 of Resolution 750 (Rev.WRC-15) limits on unwanted emissions in the frequency band 23.6-24 GHz from IMT BSs and IMT mobile stations within the 24.25-27.5 GHz frequency band (see Section 2/1.13/3.2.1) and add a cross-reference to Resolution 750 (Rev.WRC-15) in the RR footnote that identifies the frequency band for IMT and revise RR No. 5.338A accordingly.
+Introduce in Table 1-1 of Resolution 750 (Rev.WRC-19) limits on unwanted emissions in the frequency band 23.6-24 GHz from IMT BSs and IMT mobile stations within the 24.25-27.5 GHz frequency band (see Section 2/1.13/3.2.1) and add a cross-reference to Resolution 750 (Rev.WRC-19) in the RR footnote that identifies the frequency band for IMT and revise RR No. 5.338A accordingly.
+Resolution 750 (Rev.WRC-19) shall be applied from [YYYY] in the case of countries where IMT systems were introduced before WRC-19, as appropriate.

+[Korea’s view: In principle, the Republic of Korea could support the original text of Condition A2a-Option 1 below.
+However mobile services including IMT-2020 using the 24.25-27.5 GHz band or portions thereof may be implemented before WRC-19 in some countries.
+Therefore, the Republic of Korea proposes the revised Option 1, taking into account early implementation in some countries.]

 Reasons: The protection of other services should merely be addressed by a Resolution and not by an ITU-R Recommendation, which does not have sufficient legal force as it is based on an optional concept nor by an ITU-R Resolution, which has merely some sort of technical and/or administrative application (see views as contained in the preliminary draft CPM text as adopted by the sixth meeting of Task Group 5/1).
 Moreover, inviting an administration to adopt a provision to ensure the protection of services of other administrations, is merely wishful thinking as it does not have legal and procedural support, and in no way would address the protection of services of other administrations due to the fact that the action is just limited to be taken by the interfering administration without any agreement of the validity or otherwise of that decision, if such decision is made unilaterally.
 In case that the interfering administration does not respond to the invitation then the protection of the victim service would be put at the mercy of the interfering service.